Elemanor/astro/src/content/services/sump-pump-diy-installation.md

       - Maintenance prevents failure
       - Quality components matter
 faq:
-  - question: "What size sump pump do I need for my basement?"
+  - question: What size sump pump do I need for my basement?
+    answer: >-
-    answer: "Most homes need a 1/3 HP pump (2,500-3,000 GPH).
+      Most homes need a 1/3 HP pump (2,500-3,000 GPH).
 If you have high water volume or a deep pit, go with 1/2 HP.
 Calculate based on: pit size, water inflow rate, and discharge height.
-When in doubt, go larger - oversizing is better than undersizing."
+When in doubt, go larger - oversizing is better than undersizing.
-  - question: "Can I install a sump pump without breaking concrete?"
+  - question: Can I install a sump pump without breaking concrete?
+    answer: >-
-    answer: "No, proper installation requires breaking concrete to install a pit at least 18 inches wide and 30 inches deep.
+      No, proper installation requires breaking concrete to install a pit at least 18 inches wide and 30 inches deep.
 Surface-mounted pumps or pumps in buckets don't work effectively and don't meet code.
-The pit must be below floor level to collect water."
+The pit must be below floor level to collect water.
-  - question: "Do I need a permit to install a sump pump?"
+  - question: Do I need a permit to install a sump pump?
+    answer: >-
-    answer: "You'll need an electrical permit for the new dedicated circuit (required by code).
+      You'll need an electrical permit for the new dedicated circuit (required by code).
 Some municipalities also require a plumbing permit.
-Check local requirements - working without permits can void insurance and cause problems during home sales."
+Check local requirements - working without permits can void insurance and cause problems during home sales.
-  - question: "Where can I discharge my sump pump water?"
+  - question: Where can I discharge my sump pump water?
+    answer: >-
-    answer: "Discharge must be at least 6 feet from your foundation, preferably 10+ feet.
+      Discharge must be at least 6 feet from your foundation, preferably 10+ feet.
 You can discharge to your lawn, storm sewer (if permitted), or dry well.
-NEVER discharge to sanitary sewers - it's illegal and results in heavy fines."
+NEVER discharge to sanitary sewers - it's illegal and results in heavy fines.
-  - question: "How deep should the sump pit be?"
+  - question: How deep should the sump pit be?
+    answer: >-
-    answer: "Ontario Building Code requires minimum 30 inches deep.
+      Ontario Building Code requires minimum 30 inches deep.
 Deeper is better - 36-42 inches provides more capacity and prevents short cycling.
-The pit should extend below your foundation footings to collect water before it enters the basement."
+The pit should extend below your foundation footings to collect water before it enters the basement.
-  - question: "Can I use an extension cord for my sump pump?"
+  - question: Can I use an extension cord for my sump pump?
-    answer: "No!
+    answer: >-
+      No!
 Code requires a dedicated circuit with permanent wiring.
 Extension cords are fire hazards, can trip breakers under load, and may not provide proper grounding.
-Install a proper GFCI-protected outlet at least 4 feet above the floor."
+Install a proper GFCI-protected outlet at least 4 feet above the floor.
-  - question: "Should I install a battery backup system?"
+  - question: Should I install a battery backup system?
+    answer: >-
-    answer: "Yes, especially if you have a finished basement or high water table.
+      Yes, especially if you have a finished basement or high water table.
 Power failures often occur during storms when you need the pump most.
-Battery backups cost $600-1,200 but can prevent thousands in flood damage."
+Battery backups cost $600-1,200 but can prevent thousands in flood damage.
-  - question: "Why does my new sump pump run every few minutes?"
+  - question: Why does my new sump pump run every few minutes?
+    answer: >-
-    answer: "Short cycling usually means the pit is too small or the pump is too powerful.
+      Short cycling usually means the pit is too small or the pump is too powerful.
 The pump should run for at least 10-15 seconds per cycle.
-If cycling is too frequent, you may need a larger pit or a pump with adjustable float settings."
+If cycling is too frequent, you may need a larger pit or a pump with adjustable float settings.
-  - question: "Can I install the check valve horizontally?"
+  - question: Can I install the check valve horizontally?
+    answer: >-
-    answer: "No, check valves must be installed vertically to work properly.
+      No, check valves must be installed vertically to work properly.
 Horizontal installation causes premature failure and water hammer.
-Install the check valve directly above the pump in the vertical discharge pipe."
+Install the check valve directly above the pump in the vertical discharge pipe.
-  - question: "How much does DIY sump pump installation actually cost?"
+  - question: How much does DIY sump pump installation actually cost?
+    answer: >-
-    answer: "Total DIY cost typically runs $800-1,500: pump ($200-400), pit ($100-200), concrete work ($100), discharge piping ($100-200), electrical supplies ($200-300), tool rental ($100-200).
-Professional installation costs $1,500-3,000, making DIY savings $700-1,500."
+      Total DIY cost typically runs $800-1,500: pump ($200-400), pit ($100-200), concrete work ($100), discharge piping ($100-200), electrical supplies ($200-300), tool rental ($100-200).
+Professional installation costs
+      $1,500-3,000, making DIY savings $700-1,500.
 schema:
-  type: "Service"
+  type: Service
-  name: "Sump Pump Installation Guide"
+  name: Sump Pump Installation Guide
   provider:
-    type: "Organization"
+    type: Organization
-    name: "DrySpace Waterproofing"
+    name: DrySpace Waterproofing
   areaServed:
-    - "Toronto"
+    - Toronto
-    - "North York"
+    - North York
-    - "Scarborough"
+    - Scarborough
-    - "Etobicoke"
+    - Etobicoke
-    - "East York"
+    - East York
-    - "York"
+    - York
-    - "Mississauga"
+    - Mississauga
-    - "Brampton"
+    - Brampton
-    - "Vaughan"
+    - Vaughan
-    - "Richmond Hill"
+    - Richmond Hill
-    - "Markham"
+    - Markham
   serviceType:
-    - "DIY Installation Guide"
+    - DIY Installation Guide
-    - "Sump Pump Installation"
+    - Sump Pump Installation
-    - "Basement Waterproofing"
+    - Basement Waterproofing
-    - "Flood Prevention"
+    - Flood Prevention
-    - "Code Compliance Guide"
+    - Code Compliance Guide
   offers:
+    - Installation Instructions
+    - Code Requirements
-    - "Installation Instructions"
+    - Professional Service
-    - "Code Requirements"
+    - Troubleshooting Support
-    - "Professional Service"
+    - Maintenance Guidance
+starting_price: '$1,299'
+price_range: '$1,299 - $3,999'
+benefits:
+  - title: Flood Prevention
+    description: Reliable water removal prevents costly basement flooding
+  - title: Battery Backup Options
+    description: Keep pumping during power outages with backup systems
+  - title: Smart Monitoring
+    description: WiFi-enabled pumps alert you to issues before they become disasters
+  - title: Lifetime Transferable Warranty
+    description: >-
+      Our comprehensive warranty protects your investment and transfers to new homeowners
+  - title: Licensed & Insured Professionals
+    description: >-
+      Fully certified technicians with $2M liability insurance for your peace of mind
+  - title: 24/7 Emergency Service
+    description: Round-the-clock support when water damage can't wait
+process_steps:
+  - title: Location Assessment
+    description: Determine optimal pump location for water collection
+    icon: target
+  - title: Pit Excavation
+    description: Dig sump pit to proper depth and dimensions
+    icon: shovel
+  - title: Pump Installation
+    description: 'Install pump, check valve, and discharge system'
+    icon: pump
+  - title: Testing & Training
+    description: Test system thoroughly and train on maintenance
+    icon: checklist
+hero:
+  features:
+    - Battery Backup Available
-    - "Troubleshooting Support"
+    - WiFi Monitoring
-    - "Maintenance Guidance"
+    - Annual Maintenance
 ---

 # Sump Pump DIY Installation Guide